SQL Server Best Practices for SharePoint

 - Verify these capacities: RAM > 32 GB, Processor L2 cache > 2 MB, Bus bandwidth: High, Disk latency (msec) <10 (for data) <5 for T-logs, network speed in Gigabyte, Network latency: <1.
 Use a dedicated network adapter for SQL-SharePoint communication.

 Not just configurations, but its a best practice to have a regular maintenance plan in place on SQL Server in SharePoint deployments

-- Setup maintenance plans on regular intervals: daily, weekly, monthly, Quarterly.
-Typically Check for database integrity, rebuild index, Maintenance cleanup task.
+- Set up maintenance plans at regular intervals: daily, weekly, monthly, and Quarterly.
+Typically Check for database integrity, rebuild the index, and perform Maintenance cleanup tasks.